sravan9097/sravanportfolio/src/content/case-studies/beautifulcode-revamp.md

 ### Reflections

-This project reinforced a simple truth — **clarity beats flash**.
+This project reinforced a simple truth: **clarity beats flash**.
 Through iteration and restraint, I learned how **typography and rhythm** can define brand personality.

-It pushed both my **system thinking** and **interaction design** skills — and reminded me that great UX often comes from doing less, thoughtfully.
+It pushed both my **system thinking** and **interaction design** skills, and reminded me that great UX often comes from doing less, thoughtfully.